rhtconsulting/rhc-ose/provisioning/openstack-docker-client/README.md

 This is likely a somewhat unique situation whereas the Docker Container is uanble to contact hosts while you are connected to a VPN.
 The issue may manifest itself in different ways, but you should be able to validate whether or not you have an issue by executing a simple ping of your OpenStack API host.

+In this example, notice your 10.0.0.0/8 route uses wlp4s0.
 ```
 $  ping -c 2 10.3.0.3
 PING 10.3.0.3 (10.3.0.3) 56(84) bytes of data.